polyanskiy/co2amp/linux-install-instructions.md

 Again you may want to add co2amp to the search path so that it can be run from anywhere.
 Try /usr/local/bin or ~/bin.

 ## Run
+If running locally

     ./co2amp

+If in your search path

+    co2amp

 Temp files will be created at /tmp/co2amp/xxxxx/.
 Save them or else they will be deleted after the GUI is closed.